thejasonhsu/AbeyDocs/Usage/Integrate-Exchange.md

 ## Overview

 The objective of this document is to provide a brief overview of integrating with the EVM-compatible Abey blockchain.
-For teams that already support ETH, supporting Abey is as straightforward as spinning up an Abey node (which has the same API as go-ethereum) and populating Abey's ChainID (179) when constructing transactions.
+For teams that already support ETH, supporting Abey is as straightforward as spinning up an Abey node (which has the same API as go-ethereum) and populating Abey's chain ID (179) when constructing transactions.

 ## Integration using EVM Endpoints